What should you look for when selecting a long-term senior care community for yourself or your elderly loved one?

-Safety and cleanliness in the care facility
+Safety and Cleanliness in the Senior Care Facility

 - Follow your nose.
 Are there any offensive odors?

 Freedom to make choices is something that everyone wants, and you should consider this point while deciding.
-The ability to choose their activities independently can boost the mental and physical health of the senior resident greatly.
+The ability to choose their activities independently can boost the mental and physical health of the senior resident significantly.

-Comfortable surroundings in the eldercare facility
+Comfortable Surroundings in the Eldercare Facility

 When your loved one leaves the comfort of their home, you can make the transition easier for them by looking for a home-like environment.